mu57f4/Scientist-Face-Detection/README.md

 ## Dataset:
 This dataset collected by scraping google for images using chrome extension `Fatkun`.

-Data was cleaned by detecing faces and eyes in the image and extract only that region
+Data was cleaned by detecing faces and eyes in the image using `OpenCV` Haar Cascade and extract only that region

 ![](cleaning_snapshot.png)